quantumgardener/qg.blog/content/notes/Getting Things Done with Obsidian.md

 The ➕ is a special [Dataview plugin annotation](https://blacksmithgu.github.io/obsidian-dataview/data-annotation/) that denotes the start date of a task.
 I use it when I create lists of next actions from the system.

 **action date** is the date action is required or I need to follow up.
-This is despite my belief that [[Adding a due date to your tasks is a mistake]] I still have many tasks that need to be date based.
+This is despite my belief that [[Adding a Due Date to Your Tasks is a Mistake]] I still have many tasks that need to be date based.
 An action date looks like this | 📆2022-01-14

 The 📆 is a special [Dataview plugin annotation](https://blacksmithgu.github.io/obsidian-dataview/data-annotation/) that denotes the due date of a task.